Nagendra1997/mesibo-documentation/conferencing.md

 - `video` Boolean , `true` for video, `false` for audio
 - `remote` Boolean, `true` for remote stream, `false` for local stream

 `toggleMute` allows you to mute your own video/audio and also other participant's audio/video.
-But, if you mute your own audio and video others who are viewing your stream will get a mute status.
+If you mute your own audio and video others who are viewing your stream will be notified that you have muted.
 But, if you are viewing the streams of other participants and you mute them it will only affect what you are seeing/hearing.
 Other parties are unaffected.

 For example, to mute audio and video of your stream-- the publisher
 ```javascript